scylladb/scylla-manager/docs/source/restore/index.rst

 .. note:: make sure to update your ``var.yaml`` so the IPs of the **destination cluster** map to UUIDs of nodes of the **source cluster**.

-For example, for a source couster
+For example, for a source cluster

 .. code::